 Haibane Renmei (13 eps)

 You might not realize at first how deep this anime is.
 Just like Kirika in Noir, there is some kind of taciturn character with redemption/atonement issue.
 The last three episodes are insanely good, and the artwork and music are awesome.
-This is mostly a peaceful anime, which brings many reflexions on life and death.
+This is mostly a peaceful anime, which brings many thinking on life and death.

 Ima, Soko ni Iru Boku (13 eps)